tox999/PriceUndercutter/README.md

 4. Now you have top price in your clipboard so, you can insert the price with "ctrl+v" anywhere you want.
 5. You can scroll up/down to modify the top price in your new order to undercut your competitors. (edited)

-How it can be updated
+What could be improved and added: